qtproject/qt-apps-neptune3-ui/README.md

 In case QtIVI is not installed, 'dummyimports' folder contains QML dummy implementation of QtIVI:

-    $ QML2_IMPORT_PATH=/path/to/dummyimports triton-ui -r
+    $ QML2_IMPORT_PATH=/path/to/dummyimports neptune3-ui -r

 # Style Configuration

-Triton UI supports different style configurations which can be used to adapt the style to the needs of the Hardware the UI should be running on.
+Neptune 3 UI supports different style configurations which can be used to adapt the style to the needs of the Hardware the UI should be running on.
 The following resolutions are available:

 * 1080x1920 - default